Gas heating engineers install and upgrade central heating and hot water systems in homes and small business premises.

 - Once qualified, you must join the Gas Safe Register as an individual, even if the company you work for is registered.
 This is a legal requirement for anyone working on gas appliances and installations.

-- If working on new build properties on a building site, you may need the Construction Skills Certification Scheme (CSCS) card.
+- You may need the Construction Skills Certification Scheme (CSCS) card.

 - With experience you may move into a supervisory or management position.

-- Some gas installation engineers move into other areas of the industry such as sales.
+- Some gas heating engineers move into other areas of the industry such as sales.